 Section 80TTA deduction is not available on interest income from fixed deposits, recurring deposits, or interest income from corporate bonds.

 Deduction for House Rent Paid Where HRA is not Received

 a.
-This deduction is available for rent paid when HRA is not received.
+Section 80GG deduction is available for rent paid when HRA is not received.
 The taxpayer, spouse or minor child should not own residential accommodation at the place of employment

 b.
 The taxpayer should not have self-occupied residential property in any other place

 c.
 The taxpayer must be living on rent and paying rent

 d.
 The deduction is available to all individuals

 Deduction available is the least of the following: